-What is Email Outreach?
+What Is Email Outreach?

-But so many get this wrong, and many of us have likely been on the receiving end of a bad outreach email.
+But so many get this wrong, and many of us have been on the receiving end of a bad outreach email.

 This was an outreach email sent to a children’s toy retailer.
 But it was sent by a company asking for a link to one of their marketing and SEO posts.